bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 Now that I've seen it, if I were ever asked to explain why that angle is roughly 109.5&deg; the cube-inscribed method is how I'd go about it.
 Of course I would, it's so clear!
 But, depending on the context, I'd also be tempted to suggest the asker have a swing it themselves first.

 My method as it's described above is missing the absolute mass of confused scratchings it took to get to it.
-Scratchings that had me exercising my limited understanding of trigonometry, and going off down rabbit holes such as _how do I_ know _that [all the angles of a triangle always sum to the same value](/notes/trigonometry-angle-sum-theorem)?_ It was, for me, very worthwhile.
+I began by asking myself _what's everything I know, and what's everything can I derive about this shape?_ Along the way I exercised my limited understanding of trigonometry, and went off down rabbit holes such as _Wait, how do I_ know _that [all the angles of a triangle always sum to the same value](/notes/trigonometry-angle-sum-theorem)?_

 ## Collective answers

-I doubt that I'd ever hit on the cube-inscribed method by myself.
+I would never have hit on the cube-inscribed method by myself, but that's not a problem.
+I scratched around myself enough, I feel, to develop an appreciation for it, to better place it within the muddle of everything else which rattles around in my brain.
+And now that it's in there, there's every likelihood that if I'm presented with other tetrahedron-related questions, and trying to recall or derive everything I can about tetrahedra, it'll surface again.

+This, to me, is magical.
+It might seem like a pretty trite example, but in sitting with it for a while, I feel like I've _just_ started to appreciate the absolute mass of collective effort that was required for me to share in this little nugget of insight.
+Allowing myself a little melodrama, for me to _get this_ it's taken centuries of people observing, deriving, and refining new insights.

+So, uh, thanks everyone!
+Keep up the cool and interesting work of progressing humanity's collective knowledge.

 <script type="importmap">
   {